GrinonBarrett/Taksidos/Placeholder Creature.md

 ### Arbreberakhor
 Magical insects which grow to strange sizes.
 Each segment of their body appears to be a swirl of pastel colors and each ot their six legs is an individual primary or secondary color.
 Their violet eyes appear as another color to any creature with more than 3 chroma.
 They hunt in packs but are not as territorial as would be expected of such a creature.
-They favor 2 to 1 odda when attacking and debilitate the senses of their prey quickly to enable mass attack.
+They favor 2 to 1 odds when attacking and debilitate the senses of their prey quickly to enable mass attack.
 The collective noun is a blur.

 **Creature Type**: Arbreberakhors are Insects.